tamtamchik/namecase/README.md

 ## Global function

 This package used to have global function `str_name_case`.
 Now it does not have it anymore.
-But, if you still need to have it, just use this snippet.
+But, if you still need to have it, use this snippet.

 ``` php
 <?php